Using Mathematics to Win the Lottery

 Okay, so you’re not a math major and you do not know what I am talking about.
 Well, let me explain it in plain language.
 Suppose a mini-lottery has 5 numbers, say 1 through 5, and two numbers are drawn to determine the winner.
 The pair, {1,2} is a possible bet as well as {4,3}.
 It is clear that the order of the numbers chosen does not matter, so betting on {5,2} is the same as betting on {2,5}.

 Finding all the possible pairs or combinations in the 2/5 mini-lottery is a bit easy.
 As we can see from the table, if we choose two numbers from 5 choices, we have 10 possible combinations or pairs (see red text).
 The pairs in black texts are just the reverse of those in red.
-We did not also include the pair having the same number, say (2,2), because in a lottery draw, ejected balls are not returned back into the container before drawing the next ball.
+We did not also include the pair having the same number, say (2,2), because in a lottery draw, drawn balls are not returned back into the container before drawing the next ball.

 If we buy 10 tickets and bet on all the 10 pairs on the table, surely, we will win.
 We will use the same principle in winning the 6/42 lottery draw.